 Brief bio about Tina Park:

-Dr. Tina J. Park is a co-founder & executive director of the Canadian Centre for the Responsibility to Protect, based at the Munk School of Global Affairs.
+Dr. Tina J. Park is a Co-Founder & Executive Director of the Canadian Centre for the Responsibility to Protect, based at the Munk School of Global Affairs.
 The CCR2P is a non-profit, non-partisan research organization aimed at advancing scholarly engagement and political implementation of the R2P principle.
-Tina has advised over 30 governments and regional organizations on their policies with regards to R2P/human rights, including the Inter-Parliamentary Union, and has addressed the UN General Assembly’s annual dialogue on R2P in 2015 and 2016.
-She has contributed to the UN Secretary-General’s annual report on R2P since 2012.
+Dr. Park has advised over 30 governments and regional organizations on their policies with regards to R2P/human rights, including the Inter-Parliamentary Union and the InterAction Council, and has addressed the UN General Assembly’s annual dialogue on R2P at the UN Headquarters in New York since 2013.
+She also contributed to the UN Secretary-General Ban Ki Moon’s annual report on R2P since 2012.

-Tina has recently published two book chapters, one on the past, present and future of Canadian-Korean defence relations (CIGI/Asan, 2015) and another on the role of private sector in advancing R2P, published by the Cambridge University Press in the fall of 2016.
-Tina is also passionate about advancing gender equality and has co-founded the U of T Women in House program with the Hon.
-Carolyn Bennett, the Minister for Indigenous and Northern Affairs.
+Dr. Park is currently working on a monograph examining the Korean Peace Process and denuclearization on the Korean Peninsula.
+She has published two book chapters, one on the past, present and future of Canadian-Korean defence relations (CIGI/Asan, 2015) and another on the role of private sector in advancing R2P, published by the Cambridge University Press in 2016.

 A longer version: